-I hereby certify that I caused the foregoing to be electronically system on January 29, 2019.

-Appeals for the Ninth Circuit by using the appellate CM/ECF
+I hereby certify that I caused the foregoing to be electronically field with the Clerk of the Court for the United States Court of Appeals for the Ninth Circuit by using the appellate CM/ECF system on March 20, 2019.

-I certify that all participants in the case are registered

-CM/ECF users and that service will be accomplished by the

-appellate CM/ECF system.
+I certify that all participants in the case are registered CM/ECF users and that service will be accomplished by the appellate CM/ECF system.